Indeterminacy in classical cosmology with dark matter: Introduction

-The debate in a sense reflects ambiguities in the understanding of determinism and its intended meaning in classical physics.
-This is illustrated by no less of an authority than Arnol'd, who asserts in one standard text, {\it Mathematical Methods of Classical Mechanics} \cite{arnold1}, that ``the initial positions and velocities of all the particles of a mechanical system uniquely determine all of its motion"; only to state in another standard text, {\it Ordinary Differential Equations} \cite{arnold2}, \begin{quote} { the form of the differential equation of the process, and also the very fact of determinacy [\dots] can be established only by experiment, and consequently only with limited accuracy.
-In what follows we shall not emphasize that circumstance every time, and we shall talk about real processes as if they coincided exactly with our idealized mathematical models.} \end{quote}
+That mathematical idealizations do not always provide an exact representation of physical processes is also noted by Arnol'd in {\it Ordinary Differential Equations} \cite{arnold2}: ``the form of the differential equation of the process, and also the very fact of determinacy [\dots] can be established only by experiment, and consequently only with limited accuracy.
+In what follows we shall not emphasize that circumstance every time, and we shall talk about real processes as if they coincided exactly with our idealized mathematical models."

-In response to critiques to the effect that the dome is ``unphysical", or that it cannot be supported (or refuted) by experiment, Norton \cite{norton2} argues that his example is not a statement about the world but about our theories of the world: \begin{quote} { The dome is not intended to represent a real physical system.
+In response to critiques to the effect that the dome is ``unphysical", or that it cannot be supported (or refuted) by experiment, Norton \cite{norton2} argues that his example is not a statement about the world but about our theories of the world:

+\begin{quote} The dome is not intended to represent a real physical system.
 The dome is purely an idealization within Newtonian theory.
 On our best understanding of the world, there can be no such system.
 For an essential part of the setup is to locate the mass {\it exactly} at the apex of the dome and {\it exactly} at rest.
 Quantum mechanics assures us that cannot be done.
-What the dome illustrates is indeterminism within Newtonian theory in an idealized system that we do not expect to be realized in the world.} \end{quote}
+What the dome illustrates is indeterminism within Newtonian theory in an idealized system that we do not expect to be realized in the world. \end{quote}